So you’re wondering how to ask for a raise when you are underpaid.

-“I’m really thankful for the new responsibilities and opportunities I’ve taken on, like X and Y. I’ve been doing really well in those areas and I’ve successfully exceeded the goals we set.
+“I’m really thankful for the new responsibilities and opportunities I’ve taken on, like A and B. And I’ve successfully exceeded the goals we set in those areas.
 Could we talk about adjusting my salary to reflect that?”

 Then, let your boss lead the conversation.

 Chances are, your manager will ask specific questions about your performance and what amount you’d like to receive.